Easy Irish Afternoon Tea

 Irish Afternoon Tea Table

-An afternoon tea table can be as simple as a small occasional table, moved to the garden, as in our Summer Afternoon Tea post, or a setting on a tea cart, as I’ve done here, or at your breakfast or dining table.
+An afternoon tea table can be as simple as a small occasional table moved into the garden-as we did in our Summer Afternoon Tea-or styled on a tea cart, as I've done here, or set at your breakfast or dining table.

-This is the time to bring out crisp linens, china, and a three-tiered stand if you have one.
-I also love to include simple arrangements of shamrocks on my table, which are easy to find at most grocery stores.
+This is the perfect moment to bring out crisp linens, china, and a three-tiered stand if you have one.
+I also love adding simple shamrock arrangements, which are easy to find at most grocery stores and lend a quiet nod to Irish tradition.

-My father brought home Irish linens from a recent trip to Ireland that we love to use.
-If you’re fortunate enough to have a Shamrock tea set, there isn’t a better time to use it.
-We use my mother’s set from Christmas and on into the year.
+My father brought home Irish linens from a recent trip to Ireland, and we reach for them often.
+And if you're fortunate enough to have a shamrock tea set, there's truly no better time to use it-we bring out my mother's set each Christmas and keep it in rotation well into the year.

-Any teapot and teacups, crisp linens, or scraps of lace, Irish or not, will do just fine when serving authentic and delicious teatime snacks.
+Of course, any teapot and teacups, fresh linens, or even a few scraps of lace-Irish or not-will do beautifully when serving authentic and delicious teatime treats.

-Celtic music softly playing in the background is a beautiful touch.
+A bit of Celtic music playing softly in the background is a lovely finishing touch.

 Teaware for an Irish Tea Party

-Here are a few ideas and resources you might want to consider while planning your Irish Afternoon Tea.
+Here are a few ideas and resources to consider while planning your Irish Afternoon Tea.

 Teatime Snacks for an Irish Afternoon Tea